PXLWidgets/php-composer-version/README.md

 This is a small CLI tool that bumps versions of php-composer packages, similar to how `npm version` works.
 On input of a new version number:

-1. If enabled through CLI option (`-p`), the new version is written to the project's `package.json`
+1. If enabled through CLI option (`-p`), the new version is written to the project's `package.json`.
-2. The new version is written to the project's `composer.json`
+2. The new version is written to the project's `composer.json`.
-3. Above changes are committed with a message of the version number
+3. Above changes are committed with a provided message if given (`-m`), or otherwise the version number as message.
-4. The created commit is tagged with the version number
+4. The created commit is tagged with the version number.

 [View changelog.][changelog]